 - if the applicant still fails to satisfy an officer as to their ability to become economically established, obtain written concurrence from a second designated officer; and

 - provide reasons for the use of negative substituted evaluation in the formal refusal letter sent to the applicant and in GCMS.

-As stated above, substituted evaluations occur on a case-by-case basis.
-The test is whether or not the officer believes “the likelihood of the ability of the skilled worker to become economically established in Canada”.
+Substituted evaluations occur on a case-by-case basis.
+The test for a substituted evaluation is whether or not the officer believes “the likelihood of the ability of the skilled worker to become economically established in Canada”.
 There is no prescribed list of factors that an officer may consider relevant.
 Furthermore, as noted in Marr v.
 Canada, officers are not under a duty to provide reasons for their decision not to exercise their discretion to apply a positive substituted evaluation.
 An officer simply has a duty to inform an applicant that the request for substituted evaluation was considered.

 If an officer decides to use negative substituted evaluation, then the officer must communicate his/her concerns to an applicant and provide the applicant with an opportunity to respond to the concerns.